heycarsten/lcbo-api/static/source/news/2014-12-16-whats-next-for-lcbo-api.html.md

   rate-limited.
 </p>

-Anonymous access remains but, as of March 1<sup>st</sup>, 2015, will be rate-limited.
+Anonymous access remains but, as of March 1<sup>st</sup>, 2015, it will be rate-limited.
 This means that you won't need an Access Key for playing around or learning, and it means that existing mobile and JavaScript apps will continue to work.
 If you're using LCBO API for anything beyond fiddling, you'll want to acquire an Access Key.

-In addition to no rate-limit, by using an access key you'll also gain access to insights and statistics related to your account:
+In addition to no rate-limit, by using an Access Key you'll also gain insights and statistics related to your account:

 <img src="/assets/images/news/lcboapi-manager-graph.png" width="100%">